 How far is Pattaya from Bangkok by car?

 The distance from Bangkok to Pattaya is 147 kilometers or 91 miles.
 The trip takes around 2 hours depending on traffic.

 Is it safe to travel from Bangkok to Pattaya at night?

 Yes, it is safe to travel from Bangkok to Pattaya at night.
 The roads are empty so the journey is quicker.

 Does Grab work in Pattaya?

 Grab is available in Pattaya and is one of the easiest ways to get around.
 You will find that a lot of taxis in Pattaya will refuse to use the meter, so using Grab is an easier way to travel around.

 A metered taxi from the airport to Pattaya will cost 1050 baht plus 60 baht for expressway charges.
-You can also use the mini van services if there is a group of you travelling.
+You can also use the minivan services if there is a group of you traveling.

-We hope you have a safe route from BKK to Pattaya – here are some more posts to help you plan your trip in Thailand.
+We hope you have a safe route from BKK to Pattaya – we have a load of Bangkok and Thailand posts over on ThatBangkokLife.com.